multiversx/mx-docs/docs/technology/secure-proof-of-stake.md

 title: Secure Proof of Stake
 ---

-Elrond's approach for consensus is called Secure Proof of Stake (SPoS).
+MultiversX's (previously Elrond) approach for consensus is called Secure Proof of Stake (SPoS).
 It innovates in the manner in which validator nodes are selected for consensus out of a shard and also in the steps taken by the validators to complete the consensus process as efficiently as possible.
 Let's take a look.

 At the beginning of each round, SPoS selects validators for consensus using a **randomness source** that can be neither predicted, nor influenced.
 It is surprisingly simple, requiring only to be calculated from the previous block and to be signed by the consensus leader of the current round (also known as the _block proposer_).
 The resulting signature will be the randomness source for the next round, and due to its reliance on the immediately preceding block, it cannot be known more than a round in advance.